phearlez/automarkup2/README.md

 Setting Up
 ----------

 Automarkup2 is written in perl and depends on [Eric Mill](http://github.com/konklone)'s  [citation finder](https://github.com/unitedstates/citation), which it expects to find in its standalone CLI form, cite.
-The simplest way to install it is to use NPM and install 'citation'
+The simplest way to install it is to use NPM and install 'citation'.
+Additional details can be found at the above link.

 The perl code expects to find these modules